Get in touch today

 We will not sell, distribute or lease your personal information to third parties.

-A requirement by the European Social Fund is that information on the MOTW programme must be stored for 10 years once the programme has come to an end.
-The MOTW programme is due to end 31st December 2019, therefore information will be stored until 30st December 2029.
+A requirement by the European Social Fund is that information on the MOTW programme must be stored for 13 years once the programme has come to an end.
+The MOTW programme is due to end on the 30th June 2023, therefore information will be stored until the 29th June 2036.
+MOTW programme delivery has been extended twice, with previous end dates of the 28th February 2022 and the 31st December 2021.

 All personal data held by DWP or research contractors for the purposes of evaluation will be permanently deleted no more than six months after the research has been completed (i.e. when the final report is published on GOV.UK).